-Successfully defended a number of medical device sales representatives against their former employer, a major medical device manufacturer, which sought a motion for preliminary injunction to prevent the individual sales representatives from joining a competitor.
+- Successfully defended a group of medical device sales representatives against a major medical device manufacturer, which sought a preliminary injunction to prevent the individual sales representatives from joining a competitor.

-During empanelment for a 4-5 week jury trial, Nick successfully settled a complex business dispute on behalf of his clients – a network of closely held family owned companies, the founder and the majority shareholders – who sought the return of more than $2 million in compensation after the former President and Director breached his fiduciary duty to the company.
-The former officer sued for stock freeze-out, wrongful termination and defamation.
+- During empanelment for an anticipated 4-5 week jury trial, successfully settled a complex business dispute on behalf of his clients – a network of closely held family owned companies, the founder, and the majority shareholders – who sought the return of more than $2 million in compensation after the former president and director breached his fiduciary duty to the company.

-Prevailed on a motion for preliminary injunction in a case in which the control of a Beacon Hill church and its $30 million building were in dispute.
-The Court held that the senior pastor and one church faction had wrongfully seized control of the church in violation of the Church's by-laws.
-After this decision, Nick's clients were able to reach a successful, global settlement of then pending claims and counterclaims in federal and state court.
+- In a case related to the control of a Beacon Hill church and its $30 million building, persuaded a judge to rule that the senior pastor and one church faction had wrongfully seized control of the church in violation of the Church's bylaws, which ruling led to a successful, global settlement of pending claims and counterclaims in federal and state court.

-After a year of intense litigation, Nick successfully resolved a commercial landlord-tenant dispute on behalf of the developer/landlord who sued to enforce the 15 year/$5 million lease agreement after the prospective tenant refused to take occupancy of the building claiming deficiencies in the landlord's fit-out of the building.
-As a result of the lawsuit, the tenant assumed occupancy of the building.
+- After a year of intense litigation, successfully resolved a commercial landlord-tenant dispute on behalf of the developer/landlord who had sued to enforce the 15-year/$5 million lease agreement after the prospective tenant refused to take occupancy of the building claiming deficiencies in the landlord's fit-out of the building; as a result of the lawsuit, the tenant assumed occupancy of the building.

-In 2006, Nick, together with Lisa Arrowood and Raymond Ausrotas, won the 10th largest jury verdict in the Commonwealth of Massachusetts that year in a case involving the physical abuse of an autistic child against a school's medical director and various administrators who had failed to supervise the child's teachers, and against the several teachers who had committed the abuse.
-The $2 million judgment was recovered following a six-week jury trial.
+- Following a six-week jury trial, obtained a $2 million verdict on behalf of a physically abused autistic child against a school's medical director and various administrators who had failed to supervise the child's teachers, and against the several teachers who had committed the abuse.

 Nick is conversant in Spanish and French.